SlickFromMars/Slick-Addons/README.md

-# Slick Modding

-To install:
+# Slick's Custom Haxe Library

+## Installation

 `haxelib git slick_modding https://github.com/SlickFromMars/Slick-Modding`

-Be sure to update often!!
+Be sure to update often, as new features are added constantly!

+## About

+Made specifically for Project Expansion, but can be used in other Haxe projects.